Controversies regarding the role of the Emperor of Japan: Early Shōwa era

 During the first part of the Shōwa era, according to the Meiji Constitution, the Emperor had the "supreme command of the Army and the Navy" (Article 11).
 Hirohito was thus legally supreme commander of the Imperial General Headquarters, expanded in 1937 and by which the military decisions were made.

 The primary sources such as the "Sugiyama memo", and the diaries of Fumimaro Konoe and Koichi Kido, describe in detail the many informal meetings the Emperor had with his chiefs of staff and ministers.
 These documents show that he was kept informed of all military operations and frequently questioned his senior staff and asked for changes.

 According to historians Yoshiaki Yoshimi and Seiya Matsuno, Hirohito authorized by specific orders, transmitted by the Chief of staff of the Army such as Prince Kan'in Kotohito or Hajime Sugiyama, the use of chemical weapons against Chinese civilians and soldiers.
 For example, he authorized the use of toxic gas on 375 separate occasions during the invasion of Wuhan in 1938.
 Such weapons were also authorized during the invasion of Changde.

 According to historians Akira Fujiwara and Akira Yamada, Hirohito even made major interventions in some military operations.
 For example, he pressed Sugiyama four times, on January and February 1942, to increase troop strength and launch attack on Bataan.
-On August 1943, he scolded Sugiyama who could not stop the American advance on the Solomon Islands and asked him to consider other places to attack.
+In August 1943, he scolded Sugiyama who could not stop the American advance on the Solomon Islands and asked him to consider other places to attack.

 Most of the imperial interventions were made by direct orders such as the crushing of the rebellion during the February 26 Incident.
 Only in rare moments of special importance, decisions were made in Imperial council.
 The Imperial government used this special institution to sanction the invasion of China, the Greater East Asia War and to end the war.
 In 1945, executing the decision approved in Imperial conference, Emperor Shōwa for the first and last time directly ordered via recorded radio broadcast to all of Japan, as his last role as commander-in-chief, the surrender to United States forces.